 Eric Ferring, tenor

 Eric Ferring is a second-year Pittsburgh Opera Resident Artist in 2017-18.
-He is scheduled to perform as Spoletta in Tosca, Basilio/Curzio in The Marriage of Figaro, The Protagonist in Ashes & Snow and Flask in Moby-Dick.
+He is scheduled to perform as Spoletta in Tosca, Basilio/Curzio in The Marriage of Figaro, Ricky in The Long Walk, The Protagonist in Ashes & Snow and Flask in Moby-Dick.

 During Mr. Ferring's first-year as a Pittsburgh Opera Resident Artist, he performed as Gastone/La traviata, as Fourth Jew in Salome, and Señor Alcalde in the world premiere of The Summer King.
 He has been seen at Opera Theatre of Saint Louis as a Gerdine Young Artist performing Parpignol/La bohème, Zahir/Shalimar the Clown (world premiere), as well as covering Scaramuccio/Ariadne auf Naxos and Prunier/La rondine.
 While at OTSL, Mr. Ferring received a career award from the Richard Gaddes Fund for Young Artists given in recognition of his great vocal potential.
 Mr. Ferring has also been a Studio Artist at Wolf Trap Opera performing Lacouf/Les mamelles de Tirésias and covering Remendado/Carmen.